idianal/personal-site/posts/2016/synchrony-and-event-handling-in-javascript.md

 Note that undefined is not equivalent to null; undefined is an actual value that occupies memory.

 Moreover, JavaScript maintains something called the execution stack which always begins with the global execution context.
-When the call to function b is made, function b’s execution context is pushed onto the stack --- on top of the global execution context.
+When the call to function b is made, function b's execution context is pushed onto the stack --- on top of the global execution context.
 At that point, no code in the global execution context is run.
-Similarly, when function b makes a call to function a, function a’s execution context is pushed onto the execution stack, and no code in function b or the global execution context gets executed.
+Similarly, when function b makes a call to function a, function a's execution context is pushed onto the execution stack, and no code in function b or the global execution context gets executed.
 Once code in the top-most execution context finishes, that execution context is popped off the stack, and the one that was immediately below it is resumed.

 ### Event handlers and the event queue